 Choosing the right assisted living community can be a daunting task.
 Once you’ve narrowed down your choices to communities that provide the high quality care you expect for you or your loved one, the next way to compare is price and contract options.
 When every community has a different contract, how do you choose the contract option that’s best for you or your family?

-Here are five areas of contracts to assess and compare as you make your decision.
+Here are four areas of contracts to assess and compare as you make your decision.

 1. What’s Included?